kpilearner/lmr/README.md

 <div align="left">

-### 📢 Attention All: Incorrect Workflow Usage Alert — Read Now!
+### 📢 Attention All: Incorrect ComfyUI Workflow Usage Alert — Read Now!
 You need to **add the fixed pre-prompt "A diptych with two side-by-side images of the same scene.
 On the right, the scene is exactly the same as on the left but {instruction}"** before inputing the edit instructions, otherwise you may get bad results!
 (This is mentioned in the paper!)

 Please **use the Normal LoRA** not the MoE-LoRA, because the MoE-LoRA cannot be correctly loaded with ComfyUI lora loader.